Welcome to EXPAT Click to listen highlighted text! Welcome to EXPAT

 Four of the 9 islands, Corvo (2007), Graciosa (2007), Flores (2009) and São Jorge (2017) are in its entirety UNESCO protected biosphere, one-third of all protected areas granted to Portugal, out of some 750 worldwide.
 Biosphere areas deserve separate protection for the conservation of biodiversity and ecosystems as a whole, and also act as platforms for sustainable social and economic development for monitoring, research and education.

 The great diversity of habitats and ecosystems is fueled by its distinct geography.
 Among the endemic species characteristic of the islands are several Tracheophyta (vascular plants), Bryophytes ((leaf mosses) and also Laurasilva (laurel) forests.
-You will also find a variety of orchids, some of which are also endemic to the islands.
-Interestingly enough, Hydrangea (Hydrangea), the national flower of the Azores, is actually not endemic at all.

 Some of the flora present is also (partly) protected under Natura 2000 (natural areas within the EU), OSPAR (biological diversity and ecosystems) and Ramsar (wetlands and marshes).
+To preserve the archipelago’s biosphere, the Regional Government has established a training programme for professionals and the population in general, with the goal of controlling and eradicating the misuse of chemicals.
+Through the promotion of sustainable alternatives, such as biological products, the Government is committed to achieving their complete elimination within a short timeframe.

 Nature